awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/example-inline-policy-kms-decrypt-generatedatakey.md

-# Example Inline Policy with kms:Decrypt and kms:GenerateDataKey<a name="example-inline-policy-kms-decrypt-generatedatakey"></a>
+# Example inline policy with kms:decrypt and kms:GenerateDataKey<a name="example-inline-policy-kms-decrypt-generatedatakey"></a>

 This policy grants permissions for both kms:Decrypt and kms:GenerateDataKey\.